Kernel Alignment for Quantum Support Vector Machines Using Genetic Algorithms: Quantum Classification

-\textbf{\textit{Quantum Support Vector Machines}} (QSVMs) are a quantum computing-based variant of SVMs, designed for classification and regression tasks.
+QSVMs are a quantum computing-based variant of SVMs.
 QSVMs leverage the principles of quantum computing to potentially offer advantages in handling high-dimensional data and solving complex optimisation problems.
 Consider the same dataset $\mathcal{D}$ as above.
 In QSVMs, input data points are encoded as quantum states.
-These quantum states are represented in Dirac notation, i.e $|\psi_{\vec{X}}\rangle$.
+These quantum states are represented as $|\psi_{\vec{X}}\rangle$.
 Each data point $\vec{X}$ is mapped to a quantum state $|\psi_{\vec{X}}\rangle$ as,

-where $U$ represents a quantum transformation or operator.
 The central element of QSVMs is the quantum kernel function, which quantifies the similarity between quantum states.
 The quantum kernel function is defined as,

 i.e. the inner product of the quantum states $|\psi_{\vec{X}_i}\rangle$ and $|\psi_{\vec{X}_j}\rangle$ (see Figure \ref{fig:QSVM_overview}a).
 This is analogous to the kernel trick in classical SVMs but operates in a quantum state space.